Endeavor Untold

 The first interview she arranged was with Paulo Veras, the co-founder and former CEO of 99, the first Brazilian unicorn, which went head-to-head with Uber in one of the fiercest market battles in Latin America.

 After that conversation, Silvia knew she was on to something.
-And so began Untold Stories.
+And so began Endeavor Untold.

 As she started exploring this idea further, she wrote an article titled “Time to Take Off The Cape: Entrepreneurs and Mental Health”.
 You can read an excerpt of that article below, or read the full piece here, to understand a bit more why this topic is so important.